spessasus/spessasynth_lib/src/synthetizer/README.md

 ## How it works in spessasynth_lib
-Both `Synthetizer` and `Sequencer` are essentially "remote control" for the actual sequencer and synthesizer in the audio worklet thread (here) These core components are wrapped in the AudioWorkletProcessor, which is receiving both commands and data (MIDIs, sound banks) through the message port, and sends data back (events, time changes, status changes, etc.).
+Both `WorkletSynthesizer` and `Sequencer` are essentially "remote control" for the actual sequencer and synthesizer in the audio worklet thread (here) These core components are wrapped in the AudioWorkletProcessor, which is receiving both commands and data (MIDIs, sound banks) through the message port, and sends data back (events, time changes, status changes, etc.).